HilelShahar/Assembler-C-Final-Project/README.md

 ## ⚙️ Getting Started

 ### ✅ Prerequisites
-Please switch to the `linux` branch to run the project.
-Use the following instructions.

 Before you begin, ensure that you have the following prerequisites installed:

 - **GCC compiler**